ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

     A Span of \[x-x\] represents the span between the end of a character and the beginning of the next character.
 In the previous example, \[0-0\] is an empty string before the character `A`.
 Likewise, a Span of \[3-3\] is an empty string between the characters `e` and `l`.
     {: note}

-    A value of type Span can be obtained as a result of an `extract` statement, or a built-in scalar function, or a UDF.
+    A value of type Span can be obtained as a result of an `extract` statement or a built-in scalar function, or a UDF.

 - **Text**